Historic Cape Spear Lighthouse is meticulously restored south of St. John's, Newfoundland, Canada.

-Cape Spear holds the distinction of hosting Newfoundland‘s oldest surviving (not the oldest) lighthouse, constructed in 1835, as well as being a National Historic Site of Canada.
-We drive south from St. John’s past a typical Newfoundland fishing community along the coast.
+Cape Spear holds the distinction of hosting Newfoundland's oldest surviving (not the oldest) lighthouse, constructed in 1835, as well as being a National Historic Site of Canada.
+The drive south from St. John's passes a typical Newfoundland fishing community along the coast.

 One side of the Heritage Shop is a small museum containing memorabilia and models of the Cape Spear Lighthouse as it changed throughout its years of service between 1836 and 1955.
 The other side is a gift shop.
 Mélanie emerges with T-shirts.

 The raised building across the path from the Heritage Shop is serving as an Art Gallery under the auspices of the Canadian Cost Guard Alumni Association but the exhibit, unfortunately, is closed during our visit.

 Mélanie and I walk the shallow grade uphill towards the historic Cape Spear Lighthouse, a look back highlights the Hibernia Supply Ship sailing past, off the Cape Spear coast after becoming accustomed to seeing this bright orange ship docked in St. John's harbor.

 The historic Cape Spear Lighthouse is restored to its original appearance in the 1835 - 1840 period.
 The architecture is unique with a neoclassical form.
 The building had base extensions added, altered and removed over its 120+ year lifespan.
 The Cape Spear Lighthouse was designated as a National Historic Site on May 22, 2007.

 A tour inside the lighthouse reveals a representation of life as it was in the middle 19th century.
 The wooden spiral stairs around the concrete column are snug navigating between floors to take photos of the storage and living areas in the squat wooden structure.